Ziana Zain: Acting career

 In addition to her music career, Ziana also diverted her focus into acting.
 Her acting career transpired when she was approached by Dato' Yusof Haslam.
 She agreed to appear in his film Sembilu, as a supporting actress with the role "Ziana".
 The film marked her debut as an actress.
 It was a successful box-office, grossing RM4.2 million.
 The film also helped Ziana establish herself as a successful actress, especially after winning the Most Popular Supporting Actress category in 1994's Anugerah Bintang Popular Awards, alongside her co-star Erra Fazira who was catapulted into fame after her debut appearance through this film.
 The film's soundtrack also featured a number of Ziana's songs including "Ku Cinta Padamu", "Anggapanmu" and "Mimpimu Bukan Mimpiku".
-In the 1996 Sembilu follow-up, Sembilu II, Ziana reprised her role to critical claim.
+In the 1996 Sembilu follow-up, Sembilu II, Ziana reprised her role.

-Other box-office films that Ziana has performed include Maria Mariana (1996), Merah (1997), Maria Mariana II (1998), Sembilu 2005 (2005), Pontianak Menjerit (2005), and Qabil Khusry Qabil Igam (2007).
+Other box-office films that Ziana has performed include Maria Mariana (1996), Merah (1997), Sembilu 2005 (2005), Pontianak Menjerit (2005), and Qabil Khusry Qabil Igam (2007).
 Besides acting in film, Ziana also appeared in television dramas.
 Her first drama acting was directed by Erma Fatima entitled Cermin Pada Bulan.
 Ziana was the leading actress in the drama and her performance in the drama generally received notable compliments.
 In 2007, Ziana varied her acting skill by accepting a role in a comedy drama entitled 4 Diva Sekampung, which is about four divas who get stuck in their way back to their hometown because of their van's breakdown.
 The drama was screened during Hari Raya.
 Ziana also appeared as a leading actress in Tetamu Allah as well as her latest drama which is Nur Kasih di Jabal Rahmah.
 Both dramas were directed by Erma Fatima.

 Products and endorsements

-After almost 20 years in the music industry, Zian had been chosen as spokesperson by many international and local products.
-Recently, Ziana and her family were appointed as spokesperson for a hygiene product, Antabax.
+After almost 20 years in the music industry, Ziana had been chosen as spokesperson by many international and local products.
+Most recently, Ziana and her family were appointed as spokesperson for a hygiene product, Antabax.
 This was the 11th product that has appointed Ziana as their spokesperson.
-Besides antabax, she has shilled:
+Besides antabax, she has promoted: